vonmillhausen/sf2000/README.md

 ---

 ## Version History
+20230510 - 1.5: Added additional detail to the Hardware section about the buttons, d-pad, thumb-stick, battery, and wireless controller support.

 20230510 - 1.4: Added my own version of `osaka#9664`'s button mapping tool at their request, and changed the link in the Key Mapping section accordingly.

 20230509 - 1.3: Added more details about how the boot logo ends up scaled on the screen, as well as a link to a new tool I wrote for altering the logo.
 Corrected one small formatting error.